Poppyqueen/LLM_Memory_Manager/README.md

     *   `!check`:  Manually triggers a memory check and summarization process.
 This is normally done automatically, but this command forces an immediate check.
     *   `!clear`: Clears the terminal screen and redisplays the welcome message and instructions.
     *   `!help`:  Shows the welcome message and instructions again, listing available commands.

+*  **Memory Structures:** While conversing with the bot, take a look at the JSON file created and managed, it contains the memories of the bot, as you have more exchanges, looking at the real-time changes on the JSON structures will help you understand the system in the most visual way possible, and will let you know exactly what the bot has it it's knowledge.

 ## Memory System Details